Gay Travel Myanmar:

 Shimmering Inle Lake Take a three-day dip into the Shan States' great lake.
 Inle Lake's shores are dotted with ancient and colorful villages.

-Grand Burma Tour This grand tour of Myanmar merely illustrates how you can combine the packages above to create a longer tour.
+Grand Burma Tour This extended itinerary merely illustrates how you can combine the packages above to create a longer tour.
 We can customize this itinerary just about any way you like by adding other destinations and activities.
 To see the most you should plan to spend ten to fourteen days.

 Custom Tour Options Choose from many options to make your visit to Myanmar everything you hoped for.
 Look here for many additional places to visit and transportation options.